CollinHeist/TitleCardMaker/docs/getting_started/connections/index.md

 !!! warning "Using Multiple Media Servers"

-    Although using multiple media servers together - e.g. any two of Emby, Jellyfin, and Plex - is _possible_, using [watch-specific styles]() will not integrate well if the two Servers have different watch statuses.
+    Although using multiple Media Servers together is _possible_, using [watch-specific styles]() will not integrate well if the two Servers have different watch statuses for a given Episode.

+Use the sidebar to find the instructions to set up the connections for each type of server.

+*[Media Server]: Plex, Emby, or Jellyfin
+*[Media Servers]: Plex, Emby, or Jellyfin
 *[TCM]: TitleCardMaker
 *[TMDb]: TheMovieDatabase